Priyakanta Laishram: 2015–Present: Socially relevant and unconventional short films

 Later in the year, he featured in the Kangana Ranaut starrer The Bollywood Diva, a music video produced by All India Bakchod and directed by Tanmay Bhat.

 His 2018 movie Who Said Boys Can't Wear Makeup? was the first Indian film to deal with gender neutral fashion and men's make-up, for which he won Best Multimedia Influencer Award at the Lifestyle Young Influencer Awards 2018 in Mumbai.
 The film was premiered at St. Regis, Mumbai in 2018.
 Apart from boys and men who wear make-up and gender neutral clothes in real life, Inder Bajwa (Former Top Model), Thounaojam Strela Luwang, Bala Hijam, Nimrit Kaur Ahluwalia, Peden Ongmu Namgyal (Miss Diva Supranational 2017) and other renowned faces were also featured in the film.
 Upon release, the film received positive response.

 His next movie was The Foul Truth in 2019.
 The film was about a boy who is a survivor of male rape and child sexual abuse.
 The film was also known for being the first film from Northeast India to accentuate the hidden truth about male rape.
 Laishram played the role of a sexual assault survivor in the movie, which earned him critical acclaim for his performance.
 The film received rave reviews for its theme, direction, dialogue and performances.
-For his portrayal as a sexual assault survivor, Laishram won Best Actor in a Leading Role at the Symbiosis Allied Media Awards 2019, the Critics’ Choice Award for Best Actor in a Leading Role at the Short Motion Pictures National Wave Festival 2018, Best Actor in a Leading Role at the World Freedom Film Festival 2018, and Best Actor in a Motion Picture—Drama at the Jalandhar National Short Film Festival 2019, while he also won Best Film on Other Social Issues at the St. Leuven International Short Film Festival 2019, Unconventional Film Award at Human Rights Asian Film Festival 2019, Best Screenplay at the Short Motion Pictures Wave National Festival 2019, Best Sound Design at the World Freedom Film Festival 2018 as a director, producer, writer and sound designer.
+For his portrayal of a sexual assault survivor, Laishram received acting recognition at several film festivals between 2018 and 2019, with the film also receiving awards in categories including social issues and technical achievements such as screenplay and sound design, acknowledging his contributions as a director, producer, writer, and sound designer.
 The film was screened at 33 international film festivals.
 Praising Laishram's performance, The Sangai Express wrote, "He gives a solid performance as the sexual assault survivor 'Thoithoiba' and brilliantly brings out the nuances to deliver a compelling act.
 He succeeds in spreading his stamp all over the film".

 In 2020, his talk-show Up-Close With Priyakanta Laishram was released on his YouTube channel and raises various social issues including those pertaining to progressive discussions around gender roles, patriarchy, and societal norms.
 Known for its fresh perspective, the show sparked widespread online debate, trolling, and criticism.